FC Naples: History

-FC Naples is the first fully professional soccer club to be based in Naples.

 The club's official name, crest, and branding were revealed on June 15, 2024.
 Roberto Moreno is the club president and co-founder.
 Formerly a CFO of the fitness and apparel brand Zumba, Moreno first became a minority stake investor for EFL League One Leyton Orient in April 2021.
 In January 2022 he invested in Belgian lower side Patro Eisden, and Bundesliga 2 club Preussen Munster the following year.
 Moreno considered buying the Tampa Bay Rowdies.
 Although a deal never happened, he formed a connection with USL deputy CEO Justin Papadakis.
 After Papadakis made a trip to Naples and visited the Paradise Coast Sports Complex, he was convinced of a new location for a new USL franchise.

 Nico Cantor is also a part owner of the club.
 He contributes to CBS Sports' UEFA Champions League and Europa League coverage and hosts The Golazo!
 Show.
 On July 17, 2024, FC Naples announced Matt Poland as their first head coach.
 First round of tryouts were held on September 7, 2024.

-Despite being in their inaugural season, Naples already have two derbies, the Battle for Paradise with Sarasota Paradise and the Derby of the Gulf with Tampa Bay Rowdies.
+Naples have won the Battle for Paradise with Sarasota Paradise and the Derby of the Gulf with Tampa Bay Rowdies.

-Inaugural Season
+Inaugural season

-FC Naples started off their inaugural 2025 season very well.
-They drew 1-1 with the Chattanooga Red Wolves in their first ever match with the teams first ever goal being scored by Andres Ferrin.
-Following this the team collected wins against the likes of Forward Madison FC, Spokane Velocity and Texoma FC.
-However they were eliminated from the U.S. Open Cup on penalty kicks against the Tampa Bay Rowdies and suffered their first league defeat against One Knoxville SC.
-They did recover from this earning a 1-0 victory over USL Championship side Charleston Battery in their first ever USL Cup match because of a goal from Karsen Henderlong.
-They finished their inaugural regular season in 4th place out of 14 teams qualifying them for the playoffs.
+FC Naples started off their inaugural 2025 season by a 1-1 draw with the Chattanooga Red Wolves, with the team's first ever goal being scored by Andres Ferrin.
+Following this, the team collected wins against Forward Madison FC, Spokane Velocity and Texoma FC.
+However, they were eliminated from the U.S. Open Cup on penalies against the Tampa Bay Rowdies and suffered their first league defeat against One Knoxville SC.
+They did recover from this earning a 1-0 victory over USL Championship side Charleston Battery in their first ever USL Cup match, with a goal from Karsen Henderlong.
+They finished their inaugural regular season in 4th place out of 14 teams, qualifying for the playoffs.
+They ended up losing in the USL League One semifinals to eventual champions One Knoxville SC.